Sherlock1710/Data-Science-Portfolio/README.md

-# Data-Science-Career
+# Data-Science-Portfolio
-Practical exercises of Data Science an d projects
+Practical exercises of Data Science and projects